ashkonf/LeGloVe/readme.md

 A Python implementation of GloVe word vectors for legal domain-specific corpuses.

-This implementation builds off of the following open-source repository: https://github.com/maciejkula/glove-python.
+This implementation builds off of [this open-source repository](https://github.com/maciejkula/glove-python).
-The original GloVe project can be found here: https://github.com/stanfordnlp/GloVe.
+The original GloVe project can be found [here](https://github.com/stanfordnlp/GloVe).

 # Pre-trained word vectors